AmrBenSalem/AWS-SAA-C02-Course/README.md

 ### 1.2.1.
 Public vs Private Services

 Refers to the networking only, not permissions.

-- Public Internet: AWS is a public cloud platform and connected to the public internet.
-It is not on the public internet, but is next to it.
+- Public Internet.
-- AWS Public Zone: Attached to the Public Internet.
+- AWS Public Zone: "Attached" to the Public Internet.
 S3 Bucket is hosted in the Public Zone, not all services are.
 Just because you connect to a public service, that does not mean you have permissions to access it.
+Resources on the Public zone do not belong to a VPC.
 - AWS Private Zone: No direct connectivity is allowed between the AWS Private Zone and the public cloud unless this is configured for that service.
+VPCs do not communicate, unless specified.
 This is done by taking a part of the private service and projecting it into the AWS public zone which allows public internet to make inbound or outbound connections.
+Resources on the private zone belong to a VPC

 ### 1.2.2.
 AWS Global Infrastructure

 #### 1.2.2.1.
 Regions

 AWS Region is an area of the world they have selected for a full deployment of AWS infrastructure.

 Areas such as countries or states